MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/call-retail-extension-api.md

 ## Create proxy files

 You will need the Retail Server SDK to generate proxy files.
-If you are using a Tier 1 development VM environment, ensure that you have the latest Retail Server SDK installed.
+If you are using a Tier 1 development VM environment, make sure that you have the latest Retail Server SDK installed.
 For more information, see [Migrate the Retail Server SDK from Visual Studio 2015 to Visual Studio 2017](https://docs.microsoft.com/dynamics365/commerce/dev-itpro/retail-sdk/migrate-sdk).

 For information about how Retail extensions can be called from Retail POS, see [Typescript and C# proxies for Retail point of sale (POS)](https://docs.microsoft.com/dynamics365/retail/dev-itpro/typescript-proxy-retail-pos).
 That topic explains how to create a proxy file by using a command that resembles the following command.